heaversm/runway-stylegan-animations/README.md

 ## INSTRUCTIONS

-* Download, install, and run runway
+* Download, install, and run Docker
-* Download and Install Runway
+* Download, install and run Runway
 * Download P5, P5 Dom, and ToxicLibs
 * Create a workspace in runway running StyleGAN
 * In runway under styleGAN options, click Network, then click "Run Remotely"
+* Open the `index.html` file from the github repo in your browser.
+* Turn the images output from the browser from an image sequence to a video using a tool like Premiere / AfterEffects, or other free online resource.